aszepieniec/stark-brainfuck/docs/index.md

  - [Part 1: STARK Engine](engine) reviews the essential principles and notions at play in STARKs, presents the overall design and workflow, and introduces concrete tools that will be used.
  - [Part 2: Brainfuck](brainfuck) describes the language that we are building a STARK engine for.
- - [Part 3: Brainfuck-STARK](arithmetization) describes the arithmetization for Brainfuck, and compiles the STARK engine tools developed earlier to build a STARK engine for Brainfuck.
+ - [Part 3: Arithmetization of Brainfuck VM](arithmetization) describes the arithmetization for Brainfuck, and compiles the STARK engine tools developed earlier to build a STARK engine for Brainfuck.
- - [Part 4: Conclusion](next) concludes this tutorial with some thought-provoking perspectives and ideas and suggestions for next steps.
+ - [Part 4: Next Steps](next) concludes this tutorial with some thought-provoking perspectives and ideas and suggestions for next steps.

 ## Supporting Python Code